LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Experiments

 \subsection{Experimental Setup}

 \paragraph{Baselines \& Metrics} In this paper, we selected both the state-of-the-art traditional models and the EEG-FMs as baselines.
-For the traditional models, we selected EEGNet \citep{lawhern2018eegnet}, TSception \citep{ding2022tsception}, ST-Transformer \citep{song2021transformer} and Conformer \citep{song2022eeg}.
-For the EEG foundation model, we selected BIOT \citep{yang2023biot}, EEGPT \citep{wang2024eegpt}, LaBraM \citep{jiang2024large}, CBraMod \citep{wang2024cbramod}.
-To provide a reliable evaluation across imbalanced datasets, we adopted \textbf{balanced accuracy} and \textbf{Cohen’s Kappa} as performance metrics.
-Balanced accuracy accounts for class imbalance by averaging recall across classes, while Cohen’s Kappa measures the agreement between predicted and true labels beyond chance level, providing a more robust assessment of model performance.
+For the traditional models, we selected EEGNet \cite{lawhern2018eegnet}, TSception \cite{ding2022tsception}, ST-Transformer \cite{song2021transformer} and Conformer \cite{song2022eeg}.
+For the EEG foundation model, we selected BIOT \cite{yang2023biot}, EEGPT \cite{wang2024eegpt}, LaBraM \cite{jiang2024large}, and CBraMod \cite{wang2024cbramod}.
+Implementation about the baselines can be found in Appendix \ref{appendix:baselines}.
+To provide a reliable evaluation across imbalanced datasets, we adopted \textbf{balanced accuracy} and \textbf{Cohen's Kappa} as performance metrics.
+Balanced accuracy accounts for class imbalance by averaging recall across classes, while Cohen's Kappa measures the agreement between predicted and true labels beyond chance level, providing a more robust assessment of model performance.

 \paragraph{EEG Preprocessing and Unification} EEG recordings from different studies typically use diverse electrode montages.
-ELASTIQ performs channel unification by interpolating all signals onto the standardized 10--10 electrode layout, with 65 channels in Appendix \ref{appendix:montage}.
-For datasets recorded with fewer than 65 channels, we perform spatial interpolation to enforce a consistent topological structure across inputs.
-Then, signals are downsampled to 200 Hz.
-The MI datasets are band-pass filtered to 0.3--40 Hz, while all other datasets are filtered to 0.3--70 Hz.
+As illustrated in Fig.~\ref{fig:LEAF_Montage}, LEAF performs channel unification by interpolating all signals onto the standardized 10--10 electrode layout with 65 channels.
+For datasets recorded with fewer than 65 channels, spatial interpolation is applied to enforce a consistent topological structure across inputs, for datasets with more than 65 channels, the 65 channels corresponding to the 10--10 system are selected.
+Signals are then downsampled to 200\,Hz.
+All MI datasets are band-pass filtered to 0.3--40\,Hz, while all other datasets are filtered to 0.3--70\,Hz.
 For segmentation, we distinguish between pre-segmented and continuous datasets.
-For pre-segmented datasets such as MI, SSVEP, and Covert Speech, we directly use the original trial-based divisions provided by the dataset.
+For pre-segmented datasets such as MI, SSVEP, and Covert Speech, we directly use the original trial-based divisions provided by each dataset.
 For continuous datasets, we follow dataset-specific conventions: FACED recordings are divided into 10-second windows, the SEED series datasets are split into 4-second segments, and the Workload dataset is segmented into 5-second windows.
-More details about preprocessing and evaluation are provided in Appendix \ref{appendix:evaluation_settings}.